james-card/NanoOs/README.md

 One of the challenges of having a shell in an embedded OS is consuming a process slot that could be used for other user processes.
 This is of special concern for processes that need to do process maintenance such as listing running processes or killing a process.
 If the shell always launches a command in a new process slot, all slots can be consumed with user processes and process maintenance will become impossible.

 To address this, NanoOs borrows a concept from early versions of UNIX.
 The command entries in the Commands library have an attribute called "shellCommand".
 Commands that have this attribute set to "true" will *REPLACE* the shell process when they execute.
 All other commands will run in a different process slot.
 This allows mission-critical processes to be guaranteed a slot to run in while doing normal process management for most processes.
+The shell is automatically restarted by the scheduler when a shell process exits.

 ### Background Processes